 Massachusetts Museum of Contemporary Art

-150-year-old mill at the fork of the Hoosic River is now the largest contemporary art museum in the country, and one of the largest on the planet.
+The 150-year-old mill at the fork of the Hoosic River is now the largest contemporary art museum in the country, and one of the largest on the planet.
+You’ll find artists from across the country and around the world — this summer

-New exhibits open each season, bringing artists from across the U.S. and the world — China, Kashmir, Israel, Nunavut — and long-term installations span many years, from Sol LeWitt’s rainbow swirl of murals to Laurie Anderson’s sound studio.
-Performances and residencies foster music, dance and film year-round with major festivals in the summer and fall.
+New exhibits open each season, bringing artists from across the U.S. and the world, and long-term installations span many years, from Sol LeWitt’s rainbow swirl of murals to Laurie Anderson’s sound studio.
+Performances and residencies create new music, dance and film year-round, with major festivals in the summer and fall.

 Music at Mass MoCA